djplaner/blog/docs/2009/03/19/technology-will-not-change-the-way-we-teach-an-example-why-were-an-amnesiac-field/index.md

 ---
-title: "Technology will *not* change the way we teach - an example why we&#039;re an amnesiac field"
+title: Technology will *not* change the way we teach - an example why we're an amnesiac field
 date: 2009-03-19 16:26:13+10:00
 categories: ['chapter-2', 'elearning', 'phd', 'psframework', 'thesis']
 type: post